-Hi, I’m Brian, a former senior software engineer and now software engineering advisor at Pathrise.
+Hi, I’m Brian, a former senior software engineer and now software engineering mentor at Pathrise.
 I have worked with hundreds of software engineers to help them land their dream job.
 Check out my article with the best resources to practice software engineer interview questions.

 If you are looking to find your first software engineering role or looking to change positions, you probably have figured out that the technical interviews are one of the most important aspects of the interview process.
 You might have Googled, “how to prepare for software engineering interviews” and found that there is a lot of resources online.

 We compiled a list of these resources so that you can find the right one for you to practice software engineer interview questions.
 We also created a list of 93 software engineering interview questions from real tech companies that you can practice to get started and wrote a step-by-step guide to solving a Google interview question.

 Probably the most well known, Leetcode has over 1050 software engineer interview questions, among their 3 skill levels – easy, medium, and hard and problem sets based on company questions (for Premium members).
 With hundreds of thousands of active users, including on their discussion board, they have one of the largest tech communities, as well.

 There are some free questions and solutions on Leetcode, but for the most part, a subscription is necessary in order to fully make use of the service.
 Users can subscribe to a monthly package for $35 per month (down from $39) or a yearly package for $159 per month (down from $299).
 Premium users have access to more questions, solutions, more accurate company problem sets, and question sorting by prevalence.